virevolai/logos-shift-client/README.md

 - **Feedback-Driven Finetuning**: Refine model performance with feedback based on unique result IDs.
 - **Open Source**: Flexibility to modify and adapt as needed.
 - **Dynamic Configuration**: Synchronize with server configurations on-the-fly.
+- Simplicity: Simple is beautiful.
+Minimal dependancies.
+- No lock-in: Can optionally save data to local drive if you want to train model yourself.
 - **Upcoming**:
     - Error fallback mechanisms